-A variety of services are able to provide support to your school to manage a critical incident or emergency, including in the event of severe weather and floods.
+All schools should have an Emergency Management Plan in place to deal with incidents they may face, however, a variety of services are able to provide support to your school to manage a critical incident or emergency, including in the event of severe weather and floods.

 Emergencies and critical incidents, although infrequent, can cause disruption to the school day and require immediate action.
 Contacting the Schools Communication team when an incident takes place will allow necessary support services to be triggered so that you are able to operate your School Emergency Management Plan knowing help is on the way.
+Please view the information below on 'how to report a critical incident or emergency' for contact numbers.

 Should your school need to temporarily close, whether this be down to an emergency situation or severe weather, a simple system has been put in place to report a school closure.